rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 Does `1` have an overlap with `null` and `undefined`?
 What does that even mean?
 With the _strictNullChecks_ compiler flag, `null` should be well separated from other types.
 This particular quirkiness is actually useful, it allows for a program to do conservative null checks even if the type indicates that is not needed.
 I was happy to use this quirkiness in the above [todo]() section.

-If you are still reading this and your head is not spinning yet, try to recall the accidental widening issues we have examined in [``]() and how they impact `===`.

 I hope you agree.
 This is complicated.
 I will hopefully bring this point even closer to home by the end of this post.